-Delta Air Lines DAL shares experienced unusual options activity on Thursday.
-The stock price moved up to $44.22 following the option alert.
+Shares of Delta Air Lines DAL saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $43.05.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.

 Although the activity is suggestive of these strategies, these observations are made without knowing the investor's true intentions when purchasing these options contracts.
 An observer cannot be sure if the bettor is playing the contract outright or if they're hedging a large underlying position in a common stock.
 For the latter case, the exposure a large investor has on their short position in common stock may be more meaningful than bullish options activity.